-The main steps taken to develop the case study were the specification of the research questions, data collection, evidence assessing and writing of the case study (Ryan et al., 2002; Yin, 2018).
+The main steps taken to develop the case study were the specification of the research questions, data collection, evidence assessing and writing of the case study (Ryan, Scapens and Theobald, 2002; Yin, 2018).
 The researcher role was "Visitor" since several visits happened on the field site and interviews were conducted (Ryan et al., 2002).